AppositeAntics/digital-writing-folio/swift-reflections.md

 Another thing First Draft of the Revolution did was have multiple point of view characters.
 I think there are some interesting problems there for Ryan’s framework of games as being Exploratory/Ontological and Internal/External.
 When we are embodying multiple characters in turn, is that an Internal story or an external one?
 Are there multiple avatars, or are we firmly outside and accessing a database of internal thoughts?
 Do optional enchantment changes represent an Exploration of more of the story or an Ontological change in a character’s thoughts or expression, even if there is no other change?
 It seems backward to suggest that a character’s internal psychology is simply a less important part of the storyworld.

+*Week 11*

+The most intensive task I have yet to finish is completing my twine story, although I still have to make my website as well.
+After I submit my last assignment, I will have five more days to finish my Horizons work.
+Of those days, I will spend two working on my website and my critical reflection.
+The other three will be for working on the twine story.